Samashi47/EM-algorithm/README.md

 # EM-algorithm - Academic project

-An academic research and implementation of the expectation–maximization algorithm, with PYTHON and R.
+An academic research and implementation of the expectation–maximization algorithm, with Python and R.

 To start off, clone the project:
 ```shell